Political legitimacy: Civil legitimacy

 One measurement of civil legitimacy is who has access to the vote.

 The political legitimacy of a civil government derives from agreement among the autonomous constituent institutions—legislative, judicial, executive—combined for the national common good.
 In the United States, this issue has surfaced around how voting is impacted by gerrymandering, the United States Electoral College's ability to produce winners by minority rule and discouragement of voter turnout outside of swing states, and the repeal of part of the Voting Rights Act in 2013.

 Civil legitimacy can be granted through different measures for accountability than voting, such as financial transparency and stake-holder accountability.

 In an effort to determine what makes a government legitimate, the Center for Public Impact launched a project to hold a global conversation about legitimacy stating, inviting citizens, academics and governments to participate.
 The organization also publishes case studies that consider the theme of legitimacy as it applies to projects in a number of different countries and cities including Bristol, Lebanon and Canada.

+Dynastic legitimacy

+Dynastic legitimacy refers to the acceptance of a monarch’s right to rule, typically derived from dynastic succession, this can be particularly potent when a reigning monarch has a weaker dynastic claim to the throne which they have obtained through conquest or support of domestic factions than a pretender as was the case with the British Jacobites.
+It can also be an argument in Republics where there are questions between royal lines as with the French legitimists who not only stand against the French Republic but also rival royalists such as the Orleanists and Bonapartists.